 My 3-year-old son loves playing with water.
 Whether it's to build a "river" in his dirt pile or filling his water pistol to spray his sister, he can't resist a garden hose when he sees one.
-The problem — as most people in the western United States know — is that water is in short supply this year.
+The problem — as most people in the western United States know — is that water is in short supply some years.
 He knows wasting water is bad, and to my delight, a trip to the Cedar River Watershed Education Center near North Bend helped him comprehend how the water cycle works and appreciate his role in conserving water.

 I was particularly taken with an exhibit that asks you to be a water manager and consider the actions you would take in the event of a wet winter as well as a very dry winter.
 How would you manage reservoir levels in the winter if there wasn't much snow in the mountains?
 What if there were torrential floods?
 These are real decisions utility managers have been making this past winter, and I wanted to see if my son might be interested in tackling the quiz with me.

 He wasn't, though I'd guess a child closer to 8 or 9 would appreciate the concepts.
 Staff on site can guide kids through some of them.
 Facility coordinator Christopher Holland said at this point, the outlook is still good for the area's water supply this summer.
 “Snow pack will be a record low,” he said, “but with the rain, our overall precipitation is about the same level.
 The water managers did a very good job of holding that rain we got in our reservoirs.”